-The road runs parallel to the Arakawa river where you can see river boats ferrying tourists downstream:
+Furthermore, the road runs parallel to the Arakawa river where you can see river boats ferrying tourists downstream:

-The street is quite picturesque even when the cherry blossoms are not in bloom.
+Moreover, the street is quite picturesque even when the cherry blossoms are not in bloom.

 There are wide footpaths and in places there are railings with pretty motifs on them.